Leukemia--Chronic Lymphocytic

 Rai staging system

-For practical purposes, doctors separate the Rai stages into low-, intermediate-, and high-risk groups when determining treatment options.
+Doctors separate the Rai stages into low-, intermediate-, and high-risk groups when determining treatment options.

-• Stage 0 is considered low risk.
+• Stage 0 is low risk.

 Binet staging system